Normally there are some reasons why some companies or corporations would want to enter into a joint venture. Some of them are-

 - Shareholding structure – Which of the business partners will have more say in the Joint Venture company?

 Once the above has been decided and agreed upon by the Joint Venture partners, obviously a joint venture agreement would need to be signed.
-After that the process to register a company can take place.
+After that the process to register a company can take place and virtual office rent France.

 Registering a Joint Venture (JV) company in France